RedHatSatellite/satellite-operations-collection/roles/metrics/README.md

 redhat.satellite_operations.metrics
 =============================

-Setup Performace Co-Pilot and Grafana to gather metrics of a Satellite installation.
+Setup Performance Co-Pilot and Grafana to gather metrics of a Satellite installation.

 This role is heavily based on the [performancecopilot.metrics](https://github.com/performancecopilot/ansible-pcp) collection.